MarySeeley/cs260Fall2023/README.md

 For this deliverable, I converted my startup into react.
 - **Bundled and Transposed:** Done
 - **Components:** Time, About, Login, and Start are all components
-- **Router:** Routing About, Login, and Start components all together
+- **Router:** Routing About, Login, Start, Time, and Results components all together
 - **Hooks:** Used useState in Start components to gather information.
 Also used useNavigate when clicking buttons to Route between pages.